Search Results

 - Gastrointestinal bleeding

-- Ear, nose or throat surgery
+- Ear, nose, or throat surgery

-- Cardiovascular, abdominal or gynaecological surgery
+- heart, abdominal, or gynecological surgery

 Do not take Cyklokapron:

-If you are allergic to tranexamic acid or any of the other ingredients of this medicine (listed in section 6)
+If you are allergic to tranexamic acid or any of the other ingredients of this medicine (listed in section 6).

-If you currently have a disease leading to blood clots
+If you have currently a disease leading to blood clots.

 If you have a history of convulsions.